RISHIT7/Apnea-Event-Classification/data/processed/README.md

 - Deep Learning
   - Access through this link: [ISRUC-Processed](https://www.kaggle.com/datasets/rishitjakharia/isruc-processed)
-  - Can be used to train Time-Series Applicaiton.
+  - Can be used to train Time-Series Applications.
 - Machine Learning
-  - Access through this link: [ISRUC-Singal-Features](https://www.kaggle.com/datasets/rishitjakharia/isurc-signal-features)
+  - Access through this link: [ISRUC-Signal-Features](https://www.kaggle.com/datasets/rishitjakharia/isurc-signal-features)
   - These are signal features extracted using the `TSFEL` library.
-  - Can be used to train Machine-Leaning Applications.
+  - It can be used to train machine-learning applications.

 ## Acknowledgments